Vulnerabilities in Windows

 Always install the Critical Updates and Service Packs when available.
 These are considered vital to the safety of your Windows system.

-The Windows Updates can be chosen to deal with particular issues you may be having.
+Recommended Windows Updates may deal with specific issues some users are having.
 If you have no need for the particular updates, don't install them.

-Windows Update has also been replaced with a more comprehensive Microsoft Update which checks for updates to Microsoft Office (more current versions only).
-As noted above, Windows 7 automatically downloads updates and doesn't use Internet Explorer directly to provide these.
+Windows Update can also check for updates to Microsoft Office (more current versions only).
+Windows 7 and later automatically downloads updates and doesn't use Internet Explorer directly to provide these.

 Driver Updates Alternatives

-Driver Updates may fix a problem with hardware, but I have had some Microsoft driver updates corrupt Windows installations.
-You might wish to go to the component manufacturer's site to check for an update.
-This has been particularly true for some video driver updates but can be fixed with the System Restore feature.
+Driver Updates may fix a problem with hardware, but I have experienced some Microsoft driver updates corrupting my Windows installations.
+You might wish to go to the component manufacturer's site to check for an update, particularly for video driver updates.
+System Restore provides a recovery solution if such a problem arises.

 There are Windows Alternatives